• Home

 However, If the levels of beta-glucuronidase enzyme get too high, then this creates an undesirable situation.
 You will start to reabsorb hormones like estrogen and toxins that should be eliminated.

-In fact you should address your high beta glucuronidase levels before taking supplements like DIM.
+In fact you should address your high b-glucuronidase levels before taking supplements like DIM.

-If your levels get too high of beta-glucuronidase then this can interrupt the body’s natural detoxification process.
+If your levels get too high of b-glucuronidase then this can interrupt the body’s natural detoxification process.

 The liver can’t work to detoxify your body if levels of beta-glucuronidase are too high.
 When your body comes into contact with toxins or environmental chemicals, they are re-absorbed back into the body rather than being eliminated through the gut.